-The scrolling urge of Insta, Facebook, Twitter scream: Be seen.
+The scrolling urge of social screams: Be seen.
 Be photogenic.
 Be appreciated.

-That unsettling, chaotic day decades ago sent me to His throne to ask, beg for Him to confirm purpose for me in my days void of accolades, measurable value or even seemingly simple household accomplishments.
+That unsettling, chaotic day decades ago sent me to His throne to ask and beg for Him to confirm purpose for me in my days void of accolades or measurable value or even seemingly simple household accomplishments.

 I did not hear an audible voice giving me the affirmation I longed for, but the knowledge that I was giving my children the love and security and stability that no one else could give was enough to keep me going.